 At the time of writing there were no rail services to or from La Paz, although rumours persist that the defunct line running to Arica in Chile, which Michael Palin took in his Full Circle trip for the BBC, will be reconstructed.
 The Bolivian government has also made rumblings about constructing a line to Santa Cruz and onwards into Brazil.
 However, this is Latin America, so don’t count on either coming anytime soon.

-Alternatively, numerous tour operators run trips that include free time in La Paz as part of their itinerary.
+Alternatively, numerous tours in South America include free time in La Paz as part of their itinerary.
 Oasis Overland, provide an 11-day local transport package that starts and finishes in La Paz.
 Gecko offer numerous similar trips that run through Bolivia.
 Several tour operators, such as Oasis, Tucan Travel and Dragoman run overland truck expeditions that include multi-day stops in La Paz, before heading off in various directions.
 For more comfortable (and expensive) trips, see adverts in the travel sections of Sunday Times and Independent on Sunday, which both regularly post tours in Latin America that include La Paz.

 By Jon Provan

 Jon travelled with Oasis Overland who offer overland adventure trips throughout South America including a new 11 day tour of Bolivia.
 For information, trips and bookings please contact us today.
-You might also like to volunteer in Bolivia or search our Bolivia gap year ideas.
+You might also like to volunteer in Bolivia or search our Bolivia backpacking ideas.